forio/epicenter-libs/README.md

 * All `key`s are GUIDs (globally unique ids)
 * objectType - special key used for generating Java object class instances on the platform, e.g., `user`, `admin`
 * v3 authorization tokens can now expire after a period of inactivity, or world assignment change
-### Hybrid v2/3 Presence Implementations
-During development, we'll expect to have some simulations act as pilots for a subset of the v3 features.
-Presence was one of the features we tried migrating to v3.
-Below is a list of steps that would occur in a typical transition for transforming v2 Presence &rarr; v3 Presence.

-1. Add epicenter-libs to package.json
-2. Take steps to make sim support local development on test.forio.com (for personal convenience); NOTE: this is only possible with v2 libs, if you're unfortunate enough to have to convert a sim that uses v1, you're stuck deploying your changes to the test server, as **v1 doesn't allow your to overwite it's configured api host**.
-   * Add snippet of code to ensure v3 uses the right account/project and api host when working on localhost (in your `endpoints.js`)
-   * Add a host field to sim configuration to ensure v2 uses `test.forio.com` instead of `api.forio.com`
-1. Attach a v3 login to v2 login
-2. Attach a v3 logout to v2 logout
-3. Replace presence usage
-4. Attach a handler on sim page on-mount to catch v3 401 errors and call logout

 ## Somes Tenets for Development
 * Code should function in both Browser and Node environments